 Approval may be required

-When renting out a condominium you don’t need to ask permission from your landlord (since you do not have one) however you need to ask permission from your condominium association.
-How you go about asking for permission for this should be outlined in the association’s statutes.
+When renting out a condominium, you need to ask for permission from your condominium association.
+How you go about asking for permission should be outlined in the association’s statutes.
 Should you be refused to sublet, you retain the right to appeal this decision to Hyresnämnden (rental tribunal) the same way you would if you were renting a rental apartment.

 About the rent

 A new law was introduced in 2013 differentiating rent prices between rental apartments and condominiums/houses (Lagen om uthyrning av privat bostad).
-This law is more generous in the aspect of deciding the level of rent if you compare it to Hyreslagen which applies for subletting of rental apartments.
+In the aspect of deciding the level of rent, this law is more generous if you compare it to Hyreslagen, which applies for subletting of rental apartments.
 Therefore, the two parts (you and your tenant) are free to come to an agreement on the size of the rent.
-This rent should however be a cost-based rent (see below how to calculate it), so even though you are freer to decide the rent, it cannot be completely unreasonable.
+This rent should however be a cost-based rent (see below how to calculate it), so even though you are more free to decide the rent, it cannot be completely unreasonable.

 Capital costs are measured through a reasonable return interest on the living space’s market value.
 If the living space was recently purchased then you should have a good idea of the market value.
-A suggested value for the return interest is about 2 % above the interest level of Riksbanken (the Swedish Central Bank).
+A suggested value for the return interest is about 2% above the interest level of Riksbanken (the Swedish Central Bank).
 This calculation is not connected to the landlord’s actual loan costs.
-Whether or not the acquired living space is purchased through a loan or not is therefore irrelevant to the rent levels.
+It is therefore irrelevant to the rent levels whether or not the acquired living space is purchased through a loan or not.
 Maintenance costs are costs of maintaining the living space in the condition it is when leased.
-Such expenses can be e.g. fees to the condominium association, electricity bills, internet costs, wear and tear of furniture etc. It is the actual costs that are to be covered – the idea is not that the landlord should gain an income.
+Such expenses can be e.g. fees to the condominium association, electricity bills, internet costs, and wear and tear of furniture.
+It is the actual costs that are to be covered – the idea is not that the landlord should gain an income.

-If the rent is agreed to be 10 000 SEK per month, the landlord has no right to appeal for a raise of the amount at the tribunal.
-If the rent is agreed upon at 13 000 SEK, then the second hand tenant can appeal for a reduced rent at Hyresnämnden (rental tribunal) The tribunal will then in this example decide to lower the rent if the amount significantly over cedes 11 900 kr.
+If the rent is agreed to be 9000 SEK per month, the landlord has no right to appeal for a raise of the amount at the tribunal.
+If the rent is agreed upon at 11 500 SEK, then the second hand tenant can appeal for a reduced rent at Hyresnämnden (rental tribunal) The tribunal will then in this example decide to lower the rent if the amount significantly exceeds 9 400 kr.

-For a fully furnished apartment it is possible to add a 10-15 % increase on the monthly rent.
-Should the rent exceed these limits it is possible for the second-hand tenant to apply to Hyresnämnden for a judgement from Hyresnämnden.
+For a fully furnished apartment it is possible to add a 10-15% increase on the monthly rent.
+Should the rent exceed these limits, it is possible for the second-hand tenant to apply for a judgement from Hyresnämnden.
 Remember to not include the cost of your own loans in the rent of the tenant.

 Write a contract